1955 Constitution of Ethiopia: Content

+Post-implementation history

-However, in John Turner's opinion, the absence of a census, the near total illiteracy of the population, and the domination of the countryside by the nobility meant that the majority of candidates who sought election in 1957 were in effect chosen by the elite.
+In John Turner's opinion, the absence of a census, the near total illiteracy of the population, and the domination of the countryside by the nobility meant that the majority of candidates who sought election in 1957 were in effect chosen by the elite.
 The Chamber of Deputies was not altogether a rubber stamp, at times discussing bills and questioning state ministers.